growthcharts/james/README.md

 The growth charts in JAMES are programmed in `R`.
-JAMES makes these available through the [OpenCPU](https://www.opencpu.org) system for scientific computing and reproducuble research.
+JAMES makes these available through the [OpenCPU](https://www.opencpu.org) system for scientific computing and reproducible research.
 The system allows for easy integration of growth charts into any `HTTP` compliant client by means of OpenCPU’s [API](https://www.opencpu.org/api.html).
 JAMES is a RESTful webservice.